bareboat-necessities/bbn-m5atomS3-lite/bbn_m5atomS3_lite_alternator_freq_to_RPM/README.md

 Add logic to debounce interrupt.
 IF you do not know what 'debouncing of interrupt' you can google it.

 Debounce timeout.
-If your engine RPM gauge goes to 5000 RPM and alternalor has N-poles.
+Let's say your engine RPM gauge goes to 5000 RPM and alternalor has N-poles.
+And "transfer number" on an alternator belt (makes alernator RPM differ from engine RPM).
 Then the frequency of alternator signal can be up to

 5000 * N / 60   Hz

-Let's say there are 12 poles on alternator N = 12.
+Let's say there are 12 poles on alternator N = 12, R = 1.

 5000 * 12 / 60 = 1000 Hz